 A framework for defining the knowledge, skills, attributes and/or other characteristics needed for successful performance of a job or role.
 Competency models are widely used in business for defining and assessing competencies in both hard and soft skills.
 See also Job Analysis.

+Complaint—

+A request (other than an appeal) by any organization or individual to credentialing provider for corrective action relating to the activities of that provider or to those of any of its interested parties.

 Conﬁdentiality—

 A requirement that information and processes are not made available or disclosed to unauthorized individuals or entities.